|

 Examine the value of the OS Name item.

-If OS Name includes "Windows XP", "Windows Server 2003" or "Windows Vista" you have Windows XP or
+If OS Name includes "Windows XP", "Windows Server 2003", "Windows Vista"

 newer.